ibm-cloud-docs/cloud-pak-data/getting-started.md

 Specify how you will track and manage your installation from your IBM Cloud Schematics workspace:
 1. Enter or select a name for the installation.
+1. Consider changing the default resource group.
 1. Specify any tags that you want to use for the installation.
 Specify multiple tags as a comma-separated list.

 ## Step 4.
-Complete the preinstallation set up
+Complete the preinstallation task
 {: #pre-install-set-up}

 A {{site.data.keyword.openshiftlong_notm}} cluster administrator must complete this step.
 Specifically, the administrator must have an [access](https://cloud.ibm.com/docs/openshift?topic=openshift-users) policy in IBM Cloud Identity and Access Management that has an Operator role or higher.